 Boys and girls who have made their First Communion are encouraged to become Altar Servers.
 Altar Servers, 3rd grader or older, assist the priest at Masses.

-Our Parish has both a traditional choir at our 9:30am Mass and a contemporary choir at our 11am Mass, which serve integral roles in parish worship, adding solemnity and beauty to the Liturgy.
-Cantors serve the music needs of the liturgy at both the 4pm and 8am Masses.
+Our Parish has both a traditional choir at our 9:30 AM Sunday Mass, and a contemporary choir at our 11:00 AM Mass, which serve integral roles in parish worship, adding solemnity and beauty to the Liturgy.
+Cantors serve the music needs of the liturgy at both the 4:00 PM Saturday Vigil and 8:00 AM Sunday Masses.

 Confirmed men, women, teens and young adults help distribute the Eucharist at Mass and bring the sacrament to the hospitalized and homebound.
 Eucharistic Ministers must understand and follow good Catholic liturgical practice concerning the ministry of Communion.
 They must maintain the spirit of graciousness, hospitality and dignity.
-For more information, contact Kelly Bois.
+For more information, contact Jason Gilliland.

 Lectors are adults or Confirmed young adults who proclaim God’s Word in the Sunday Scripture readings to our parish community.
 Training sessions are available to prepare the lectors for this important ministry.
-For more information, contact Kelly Bois.
+For more information, contact Jason Gilliland.

-Men and women who hospitably serve the worshipping community by seating people, by taking up the Offertory collection, organizing the Gift Procession and assisting in a variety of ways.
+Men and women who hospitably serve the worshiping community by seating people, by taking up the Offertory collection, organizing the Gift Procession and assisting in a variety of ways.

 Men and women with a warm and welcoming personality to welcome parishioners and recognize newcomers as they arrive in the gathering space and enter the church.
 These people will be handing out bulletins after Masses as well as offering to assist in the most helpful way possible with questions regarding the parish and school.